 In the example above, the Job file definition window is not displayed because the Show job file definition view check box is not enabled.
 This window will display the job file view of the tables selected and allows you to edit in this window.
 Once the Show job file definition view check box is enabled, it will remain enabled across WinCross sessions.

-☐ Enable the Show job file definition view check box to display the Job file definition window.
+□ Enable the Show job file definition view check box to display (towards the bottom of the screen) the Job file definition window.